peterlacko/gooddata-ui/docs/filter_visual_components.md

 The same `filters` are used in AFM (for details, see [Set Up an AFM Query](afm.md)).

-Both global filters and measure filters are always interpreted as an intersection of all individual filters \(`f1 AND f2 AND f3...)`.
+Both global filters and filters set on measures are always interpreted as an intersection of all individual filters \(`f1 AND f2 AND f3...)`.

 ## Attribute filter